AMWA-TV/nmos-render-scripts/README.md

 # NMOS Documentation Build Scripts

-(c) AMWA 2019

 This repo holds scripts used to extract and render documentation, RAML and JSON for NMOS specification repos.

-It will replace the scripts in the gh-pages branch of these repos.
+See the gh-pages branch of https://github.com/AMWA-TV/nmos-template for more details of how it is used.